-- Businesses will ensure any potential customers are aware that they MUST NOT attend if they have ANY symptoms potentially consistent with COVID-19. - Distribute email/text to all known and previous customers to advise the business's plan and requirements. - [~] Update online and printed collateral (where possible) to include information about business changes in response to COVID-19. - Enhance business information (particularly online and signage) to provide prominent advice about customer requirements and pre-screening. - Businesses will advertise (poster/website) the right of refusal of entry and/or service to customers that refuse to comply with the conditions of this COVID safe plan - Businesses will ensure potential customers who are in the 'atrisk' groups are aware of risk mitigation strategies.
-The Australian Government advises that the following people are most 'at risk': - ~ aged over 70 - aged over 65 with a material medical condition - Aboriginal or Torres Strait Islander aged over 50 with a material medical condition
+- Businesses will ensure any potential customers are aware that they MUST NOT attend if they have ANY symptoms potentially consistent with COVID-19. - Distribute email/text to all known and previous customers to advise the business's plan and requirements. - ~ Update online and printed collateral (where possible) to include information about business changes in response to COVID-19. - Enhance business information (particularly online and signage) to provide prominent advice about customer requirements and pre-screening. - Businesses will advertise (poster/website) the right of refusal of entry and/or service to customers that refuse to comply with the conditions of this COVID safe plan - Businesses will ensure potential customers who are in the 'atrisk' groups are aware of risk mitigation strategies.
+The Australian Government advises that the following people are most 'at risk': - ~ aged over 70 - ~ aged over 65 with a material medical condition